apiato/documentation/docs/features/authentication.md

 Note: You have to manually extract the Client credentials from the DB and put them in the `.env`, for each client.

-When running `passport:install` it automatically creates one client for you with ID 2, so you can use that for your first app.
+When running `passport:install` it automatically creates one client for you so you can use that for your first app.
 Or you can use `php artisan passport:client --password` to generate them.

 `.env` Example:

 ```
-CLIENT_WEB_ADMIN_ID=2
+CLIENT_WEB_ID=101
-CLIENT_WEB_ADMIN_SECRET=VkjYCUk5DUexJTE9yFAakytWCOqbShLgu9Ql67TI
+CLIENT_WEB_SECRET=VkjYCUk5DUexJTE9yFAakytWCOqbShLgu9Ql67TI
 ```

 ### Login without Proxy for first-party clients {#login-without-proxy-for-first-party-clients}